gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When running an incremental build, Gradle needs to understand what has changed since the previous build on the file system.
 To do this it relies on the operating system's [file system events](userguide/gradle_daemon.html#sec:daemon_watch_fs) whenever possible.

-However, these file system events can be unreliable in some environments, which could cause Gradle to ignore some changes.
+In some rare environments these events can be unreliable, and would cause Gradle to ignore some changes.

-To prevent this, Gradle now detects the reliability of file system events and automatically disables the file system watching optimization in case of issues.
+To prevent this, Gradle now verifies that file system events are delivered in a timely fashion before enabling optimization based on them.

 ### Allow copying single files into directories which contain unreadable files.